Martin-Eckleben/AdalightCockpit/README.md

 Soon I´ll add how-to for the arduino / processing / rxtx part (the repo is very fresh and highly WIP)

+P.S.
+I wrote the buttons / GUI in my childhood - I´ll soon upgrade it to Swing :)